North Carolina / Forsyth County

 Demographics - Waughtown, NC

-Waughtown is home to about 16,000 residents with a youthful median age of 33.4 and a balanced gender ratio.
-The area boasts a diverse community, with significant White, Black, and Hispanic populations, and roughly 18% of residents speak a language other than English at home.
+Waughtown has a population of 16,000 residents, offering a diverse community with a median age of nearly 33 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 30% White, 32% Black, and 3% Asian residents, and over 18% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 16,000